HedwigNordlinder/su-mt4007/Project/blogpost.md

 modelling assumptions was almost impossible.
 Given more time I would have created a zero inflated negative binomial model.

-Despite these limitations it is highly encouraging that the quantitative evidence from the COVID-19 pandemic seems to vindicate the methodology of Statistics Sweden, especially since many other countries have adopted this methodology (such as Finland).
-In any case it would be highly worrying if adjacent labour markets showed higher interdependence than adjacent counties, which would seriously call into question the effectiveness of the method of creating supposedly self-contained labour markets.
+Despite these limitations it is concerning that the quantitative evidence from the COVID-19 pandemic seems to implicate the methodology of Statistics Sweden, especially since many other countries have adopted this methodology (such as Finland).
+At least they do not show a stronger relationship which would seriously call into question the effectiveness of the method of creating supposedly self-contained labour markets.

-My findings show that despite the crudeness of the approach of Statistics Sweden they seem to be able to capture true economic patterns in the Swedish labour market, as evidenced by the consistently lower rank correlation of adjacent labour markets compared to adjacent counties.
-I also believe that this novel way of evaluating the validity of regional sub-divisions with pandemics could be extended to both more advanced pandemic models and other countries where data is granular enough.
+My findings call into question approach of
+Statistics Sweden.
+At least concerning pandemic spread they do not seem to be able to capture true economic patterns in the Swedish labour market.
+I believe that this novel way of evaluating the validity of regional sub-divisions with pandemics could be extended to both more advanced pandemic models and other countries where data is granular enough.